Sarani1612/the-veggie-patch/README.md

 1. as a user I want to be able to browse all recipes for inspiration
 2. as a user looking for a specific type of recipe, I want to be able to filter on meal type
 3. as a user looking to use up some ingredients, I want to be able to perform a search based on ingredients
+4. as a user with time constraints, I want to be able to filter recipes based on time
 3. as a user I want an easy overview of required ingredients
-4. as a user I want to be able to print out a clean, well-structured copy of the recipe
 5. as a user I want to be able to share recipes with other users
 6. as a user who previously added a recipe, I want to be able to edit or delete it